dziameshkapavel/PDD_stat/README.md

 # PDD_stat by P. Demeshko
-# PDD_STAT — Statistical Analysis Platform for Clinical Research
+# Statistical Analysis Platform for Clinical Research

 A web-based statistical analysis application for survival analysis and binary outcome modeling in clinical studies.
 Built with FastAPI (Python) and vanilla JavaScript SPA.